ultrafunkamsterdam/nodriver/docs/_build/markdown/nodriver/cdp/media.md

 # Media

-This domain allows detailed inspection of media elements
+This domain allows detailed inspection of media elements.

 *This CDP domain is experimental.*